 Yes, stress is a significant factor in many TMJ cases.
 Stress often leads to unconscious jaw clenching and teeth grinding, which places additional strain on the joint and surrounding muscles, worsening symptoms.

-Why Choose Dr. Michael Cohen for TMJ Treatment
+Why Choose Integrative ENT for TMJ Treatment

 Schedule Your Consultation